Vaent/CardPeeGee/documentation/Design - Displaying messages via the Text utility class.md

 - A static `Text` class provides a common 'point of entry' for message display functionality.
 - `Text` maintains a reference to a basic TextMesh prefab.
+  - TextMesh instances are created from the prefab as required, and destroyed when the relevant context ends.
+- `Text` defines a nested `Options` class which can be used to configure certain properties of the TextMesh.
-- Nested classes within `Text` provide specialised content grouped by event/purpose.
+- Other nested classes within `Text` provide specialised content grouped by event/purpose.
-  - Initially these mirror the 'event' classes which will call on the relevant content; this convention is likely to persist.
+  - Initially these mirror the classes which will call on the relevant content; this convention is likely to persist.
-- TextMesh instances are created from the prefab as required for each message, and are destroyed when the event is completed.
-- All nested classes extend an abstract `BaseText` class which defines the common functionality.
+- An abstract `BaseText` class defines the functionality of these specialised classes.
 - Implementations of `BaseText` therefore only need to define message content and lightweight formatting details.
-  - Overloads can be added when a need is identified e.g. to display a message at a different position than its default.
 - `BaseText` and its implementations are structured as 'pseudo-singletons' with all interactions through static members (constructors are public to satisfy the generic definition only).

 Example: the `PlayerCreator` utility displays progress updates as cards are dealt.
 The default text of each message is stored in `Text.PlayerCreator` and associated to a publicly visible reference.
 To display the `HPCalculated` message, `PlayerCreator` makes a call to `Text.PlayerCreator.Display()` passing in the reference and additional arguments for the format string.